Marakkar: Lion of the Arabian Sea: Development

 A film based on Kunjali Marakkar was originally planned by Priyadarshan with screenwriter T. Damodaran in 1996, with Mohanlal in the title role.
 The idea for the film originated and was discussed in length at the sets of Mohanlal-starring Kaalapani (1996) in Kozhikode.
 Due to budget constraints, it did not progress, "back then, our industry size was very limited and most producers weren't ready to invest hugely in such big ventures", said Priyadarshan.
 Damodaran pitched a plot idea in 1999, but "it was inconceivable back then to make a film that was extensively set at sea", said Priyadarshan.
 The project was still on their mind for years.
 Priyadarshan recalled that it was difficult to shoot with one ship in Kaalapani, let alone a film with multiple ships on turbulent waters of the Arabian Sea.
 Years later, with the advancement of visual effects and producers willing to fund the film, Priyadarshan revisited the idea.
-Meanwhile, during 2008 – 2009, director Jayaraj too planned a film on Kunjali Marakkar with Mohanlal in the title role and T. P. Rajeevan hired to write the screenplay.
+Meanwhile, during 2008 – 2009, director Jayaraj too planned a film on Kunjali Marakkar with Mohanlal in the title role and hired T. P. Rajeevan to write the screenplay.
 It was ready to begin production and when the screenplay was handed over to Mohanlal, he did not show interest.
 That screenplay was later bought by August Cinema from Rajeevan for making a separate project with different cast and crew.